Consultation on proposed national ticketing for fisheries violations

 - Newfoundland and Labrador Fishery Regulations

-Currently, fishery officers can either issue a warning or lay charges.
-Using tickets for minor fisheries violations would have the following positive effects:
+Issuing only warnings or laying charges isn’t effective at addressing minor offences.
+Using tickets for minor fisheries violations would have the following positive effects.

 - Individuals and companies that are ticketed would save the time and expense of appearing in court.